VCityTeam/UD-SV/Doc/Devel/Needs/Need031.md

  * [Authoring interface](Definitions.md#authoring-interface)

 ### Description
-An user-friendly interface that allows the historian to upload a file (picture, drawing...) and relative metadatas.
+A user-friendly interface that allows the historian to upload a file (picture, drawing...) and relative metadatas.

 ### Notes:
 The metadatas requirements have not been defined yet.